 5) Afterward, Jesus: “Findeth him in the temple and said unto him, Behold, thou art made whole; sin no more, lest a worse thing come unto thee,” John 5:14.

 6) Conclusion: This was an act of faith, healing, and forgiveness.
 Jesus sought this man out, found him, and healed him of his infirmity.
-The man went from the pool to the temple to thank God for his healing.
+The man went from the pool to the temple to thank God for healing.
 Jesus found him there and told him: "Behold, thou art made whole; sin no more, lest a worse thing come unto thee," John 5:14.

 1) He made clay: "When he had thus spoken, Jesus spat on the ground, and made clay of the spittle, and anointed the eyes of the blind man with the clay, And said unto him, Go, wash in the pool of Siloam, (which is by interpretation, Sent) …and he went, washed, and came seeing,” John 9:6-7.
 We will skip to John 9:35.
 Jesus heard the Jews had rejected the man.
 Notice,

 2) And when Jesus: "Had found him, He said unto him: Dost thou believe on the Son of God?
-He answered and said, Who is he, Lord, that I might believe on Him?
+He answered and said, Who is he, Lord, that I might believe in Him?
 And Jesus said unto him, Thou has both seen Him, and He talketh with thee.
 And he said, Lord, I believe.
 And he worshipped Him,” John 9:35-38.

 3) Conclusion: This was an act of healing and faith.
-Jesus said: "go, wash in the pool of Siloam."
-Not, "go, and sin no more."
-The man defended Jesus as not a man of sin when he said: "If this man were not of God, he could do nothing," John 8:33.
+Jesus said, " Go, wash in the pool of Siloam."
+Not "Go and sin no more."
+The man defended Jesus as not a man of sin when he said, "If this man were not of God, he could do nothing," John 8:33.
 The Jews were so angry that they cast him from their presence.

 iii.
 In all of these examples, we see their faith, healing, and forgiveness absent in the woman's actions and speech while sitting “in the midst” of Jesus.
 Consider,

 2) The woman at the Pharisees’ house.
 Who came to Him with great remorse for her sins.
-She was washing His feet with her tears and drying them with her hair.
+She was washing His feet with her tears and wiping them with her hair.
 Anointing His feet with a precious ointment of her love.
 Jesus was deeply moved with compassion and said unto her: “Thy sins are forgiven thee…Woman, Thy faith hath saved thee; go in peace,” Luke 7:48-50.

 3) What a tremendous blessing this woman has missed.
 The woman before Jesus now shows no gratefulness unto Him for her acquittal of all charges.
 I suspect she joined her other conspirators somewhere in the temple and said: "well, that didn't work."
 “What do you think we should do now?”
 These are my words, not John’s!